Danushan99/Mad_App_Sliit/README.md

 doctor, Buy medicines, and Book for a scan in from the home.
 There are many varieties of health apps available for purchase from app stores.
 Some are designed to help consumers make healthier choices.

+With an app, patients no longer need to call your office to schedule appointments.
+Instead, in just a few taps or clicks, they can arrange visits with their doctors at a time that works for them.
+This saves both you and your patient’s time.
+From a clinic's perspective.